boc-tothefuture/openhab-jruby/docs/examples.md

   run do
     Light_Item.ensure.on # 'ensure' only sends the command if it's not already on
     # Using a unique ID, this timer automatically reschedules when called again before 5 mins is up
-    # This works similarly to the "expire" item profile
     after(5.minutes, id: Motion_Sensor) { Light_Item.off }
   end
 end